wordofwarning/wordofwarning.org/current/2016-hazard/3-4/index.md

 #### 2.30-3.30pm
 **Vivian Chinasa Ezugha | *Because of hair***
-"I am not historical, I am not futuristic, I am not the old nor am I the new.
+*I am not historical, I am not futuristic, I am not the old nor am I the new.
 I am but an object made from human hair.
-My purpose is to disturb, to interrupt your contemplation and seduce your vision; so that I become an image of your imagination."
+My purpose is to disturb, to interrupt your contemplation and seduce your vision; so that I become an image of your imagination.*
+Vivian Chinasa Ezugha makes work that attempts to connect to her Nigerian culture and to the questions she is asking about her identity as a black woman living in England.
+"a raw unedited power, too distinct to miss.
+Charged and alive, Ezugha’s presence irrepressibly seeps through her skin into every action, imbuing them with strong personal, political and cultural significance.”
+Zierle & Carter

 #### 3-3.05pm + 3.30-3.35pm
 **Output Arts | *Running with Scissors***
-The ultimate in hazardous track games.
+Output Arts presents the ultimate in hazardous track games: *Running with Scissors* gives you the opportunity to really test your metal.
+Fabulous prizes to be won!
+Output Arts produces playful and poignant site-specific installations: drawing with light under a flyover; searching for stories of loss on the beach with mumbling metal detectors; a motion-triggered ringing WWII telephone in a shopping centre.
+<a href="https://www.outputarts.com/" target="_blank">outputarts.com</a> | @outputarts on Twitter, Facebook, Instagram and Vimeo.

 #### 3.10-3.30pm
 **un-earthed collective | *Inflated Hazard — dicing with dystopia***
-Roll the giant inflatable dice — dice with dystopia and explore the hazards of our times.
-(Plus ongoing interaction all afternoon.)
+*Roll the dice, inflate the hazard...*
+Every generation has its defining threat: a world at war; nuclear holocaust; climate change; terrorism.
+A dystopian vision of the future; hazard on the horizon.
+The corporate media inflates these threats with sensationalism, while politicians and the state use fear as a political tool.
+What effect does this inflation of fear and the perception of risk have on us individually and collectively?
+How the story is told has an effect.
+This interactive intervention invites the audience to roll giant inflatable dice in the street, allowing chance to dictate elements of what follows, in stories of migration, climate change and war/terrorism.
+Participants then have a chance to tell a different story.
+This playful, provocative performance is an exploration of the stories of the hazards and threats of our times and how they shape us.
+Whether we are witnessing ecological collapse and social unravelling or transitioning to a more sustainable, conscious and connected society is up to you.
+We can choose whether we live our lives by a story that shuts us down with fear, or empowers us with hope and inspiration.
+*What happens next?
+You decide.*

+un-earthed collective is a collective of artists, researchers and activists working together to tell the untold stories of our times through film and live performance.
+nb timed performances plus ongoing installation.

 #### 3.30-4pm
 **Jin Bells | *Head in Hole 2016***
 Floating, completely still with my head buried in a hole in a wall… this meaningless action seeks to confront its audience, whether they are suspecting or not…

+Emerging Manchester artist Jin Bells works between theatre and performance art and has undertaken a residency at CRASH2016 and has upcoming performances at Islington Mill, Salford and Tempting Failure Festival, London.

 #### 3.30-4pm
 **Charlotte CHW | *Caution: Falling…***